Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation: Kinematic Phase

-which is a linear estimation problem that the robot~$i$ can locally solve to estimate the sought $d_{ij}$.
-In fact, among the quantities that appear in~\eqref{eq:diff_eq:z_ij_decomp}, robot~$i$ knows the quantity $\dot{\mathbf{z}}_{ij}$ and the time integral of $\frac{\rm d}{\rm d t}\vec{\mathbf{y}}_{ij}$, i.e., $\vec{\mathbf{y}}_{ij}$.
-Therefore, the estimate of $d_{ij}$ can be carried out resorting to a standard online linear estimation technique described, e.g., in~\cite{1991-SloLi_}, and recapped in the Appendix of~\cite{2014k-FraPetRiz}.
+which forms a linear estimation problem that agent~$i$ can locally solve to estimate the sought $d_{ij}$.
+In fact, among the quantities that appear in~\eqref{eq:diff_eq:z_ij_decomp}, agent~$i$ knows the quantity $\dot{\mathbf{z}}_{ij}$ and the time integral of $\frac{\rm d}{\rm d t}\vec{\mathbf{y}}_{ij}$, i.e., $\vec{\mathbf{y}}_{ij}$.
+Therefore, the estimate of $d_{ij}$ can be carried out using a standard online linear estimation technique described, e.g., in~\cite{1991-SloLi_}, and summarized in the Appendix of~\cite{2014k-FraPetRiz}.
 This technique has also the property of averaging out the possible measurement noise.
 To this aim, the time interval $T$ can be tuned on the basis of the noise level that has to be averaged out in the velocity measurements.

-We observe that after the first estimation of $d_{ij}$ there is no need to further estimate $|d_{ij}|$, since this is a constant quantity.
+Note that after the first estimation of $d_{ij}$ there is no need to further estimate $|d_{ij}|$, since this is a constant quantity.
 Thus, the only signal to keep track of is ${\rm sign}(d_{ij})$.
-This can be easily done instantaneously implementing two linear observers of the dynamic system~\eqref{eq:diff_eq:z_ij_decomp}: one assuming ${\rm sign}(d_{ij})=1$ and another assuming ${\rm sign}(d_{ij})=-1$.
-Then, it is sufficient to select, at each time-step, the sign of the observer that provides the best estimate in terms of, e.g., measurement residual.
+This can be instantaneously achieved by implementing two linear observers of the dynamic system~\eqref{eq:diff_eq:z_ij_decomp}: one that assumes ${\rm sign}(d_{ij})=1$ and the other assuming ${\rm sign}(d_{ij})=-1$.
+Then, it is sufficient to select, at each time-step, the observer that provides the best estimate in terms of, e.g., measurement residual.

 To conclude the description of the algorithm, every time it happens to be $\|\dot{\mathbf{z}}_{ij}\|=0$, the last estimate of $\mathbf{z}_{ij}$ is kept frozen.
 In a real implementation the introduction of a suitable threshold to cope with the possible noise is recommended.